1. Previous: Chapter 3

 A class describes the characteristics and behavior of some concept.
 If we’re talking about circles, those characteristics might include its radius, diameter, circumference, and area.

-An object is an actual particular instance of that thing.
-Here are three circle _objects~:
+An object is an actual, particular instance of that thing.
+Here are three circle objects.

-Circles of different sizes
+Circles of different sizes 10.0 5.2 6.7

-A circle class answers questions like:
+A circle class answers questions such as these.

 • “What does it mean for something to be a circle?”